3 Transition Strategies for B2B Sales Post-Pandemic

 - Doing everything needed to make sure key buyers have seen enough to move forward with the partnership

 Sales Leaders should also be embracing Product-Led Growth (PLG) techniques and tools.
 Much like Sales Automation tools, PLG allows end-users to quickly test the product and provide immediate feedback.
-PLG is critical for sales teams to better identify users across the organization and also help product teams iterate to refine and develop features that will make it easier to sell to customers long-term.
+PLG is critical for sales teams to identify users across the organization better and also help product teams iterate to refine and develop features that will make it easier to sell to customers long-term.

 PLG makes it easier to go back to executive sponsors and buyers with data on how their employees are using your product and you can more effectively explain why it makes sense to expand the usage footprint within their organization.
 Another win-win in leveraging PLG is that internal silos are broken down across the organization and Sales, Marketing, Product, and Tech teams can more easily work hand in hand as a result.